emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 ## Incremental Application of the GREEN Framework {#incremental-use-case}

 This section describes an incremental example [legacy-path] of usage showing how a product, a service and a network can use the framework in different settings.

+This use case is the less trendy of all the use cases by far as its ambitious is limited to migration and coexistence, as usual.
+Nevertheless from a telco perspective, it is the centrality for 2 main reasons:

+- to start immediatly the move to energy efficiency using legacy devices;
+- to account the gain of the move one started;

 Once upon a time there was an very old legacy router named Rusty equipped with outdated ethernet and ugly optical interfaces.
 Despite his worn-out appearance, Rusty was determined to contribute to the energy efficiency effort.
 He dreamed of finding a way to optimize his old circuits and help reduce the power consumption of the network he had faithfully served for so many years.
 Though he was no longer in his prime, Rusty believed that even an old router like him could make a difference in a world striving for sustainability and help reduce the carbon footprint.
 He is convince that he still had a part to play in making the digital world a greener place.